 For example, sending a representative to a stakeholder meeting instead of attending in person could either save you valuable time or expose your company to risk.

-That’s why Stephen Covey’s Time Management Matrix is considered one of the most valuable time management techniques for business owners, entrepreneurs, freelancers, and even employees.
+That’s why Stephen Covey’s Time Management Matrix (also known as the time management matrix, or simply time matrix) is considered one of the most valuable time management techniques for business owners, entrepreneurs, freelancers, and even employees.
+Using the time matrix helps users regain control over their schedules and priorities, leading to improved productivity and reduced overwhelm.

 We’ll cover Stephen Covey’s 4 quadrants of time management in this article and also show you tips on how to use the technique.